-Middle School Prep (4th & 5th grade) students will receive a grade for Chapel.
+Middle School students will receive a grade for Chapel.
 Tardy students are not allowed the full benefit of participating in Chapel service with their class, and this will be reflected in their Chapel grades.

 Mid-quarter Progress Narrative Grade Reports